Contribution Page for Reckon

 What It Took to Build This

-Evaluating Industry-Leading Contribution Models for Strategic Insights
+Evaluating Industry-Leading Contribution Modules for Strategic Insights

 To design Reckon’s contribution page, I conducted a competitive analysis by evaluating successful revenue models from prominent media outlets, including Mother Jones, The Texas Tribune, ProPublica etc.